-During 2022 and the year ended December 31, 2023, the consolidated fund, Southpointe Fundco, LLC, entered into 10.0% unsecured promissory notes with individual investors.
+During 2022 and 2023, the consolidated fund, Southpointe Fundco, LLC ("Southpointe"), entered into 10.0% unsecured promissory notes with individual investors.
 The notes mature in June 2025 and may be extended up to two additional 12-month periods by the fund manager.
 The notes require quarterly interest-only payments.
 The terms of the notes allow the prepayment of the outstanding balance in part or in whole at any time prior to the maturity date with no prepayment penalty.